 167 LOOM BAND/BUBBLE WRAP 168 PLASTIC TOP/FILAMENT

-167 I had tried to melt loom band and to my surprise did not melt.
+167 I had tried to melt loom bands and to my surprise did not melt.
 So trapped them between bubble wrap and then pressed.
-The bubble wrap shrunk and gave a textural element.
+The bubble wrap shrunk showing the rough surface of the bubble wrap.
 FAIRLY SUCCESSFUL

 168 The photograph did not load properly, however decided to leave it in as it gives a contrast.
 A bottle lid was melted with the filament, again the environment came to mind, as the lid didn’t melt well and had to use a lot of pressure to melt it.
 FAIRLY SUCCESSFUL